Implicit Bonded Discrete Element Method with Manifold Optimization: Implicit Bonded Discrete Element Method

-$k_n = E S / l_0$ is the stretch stiffness, $E$ represents Young's modulus, $S = \pi r^2$ is the cross-sectional area of bond, and $l_0$ is the bond's restlength. \paragraph{Shear} The article \cite{lu2021simulating} explains that shear energy can be defined as the difference between the common rotational component of discrete elements and the initial frame.
+\paragraph{Shear} The rotation of two elements can be decomposed into a common rotational component and a differential rotational component.
+As elucidated in the article \cite{lu2021simulating}, the shear energy is modeled by the variation of the common rotational component relative to the rest state of the bond.
 To extract the common rotation, the equation $q_c = (q_i + q_j)/\|q_i + q_j\|$ is used, where $d = q_c \odot d_0$ represents the current direction.
 The corresponding energy can be expressed as